Biological immortality: Hydra

-Hydras are a genus of the Cnidaria phylum.
+Hydras are a genus of the phylum Cnidaria.
 All cnidarians can regenerate, allowing them to recover from injury and to reproduce asexually.
 Hydras are simple, freshwater animals possessing radial symmetry and contain post-mitotic cells (cells that will never divide again) only in the extremities.
-All hydra cells continually divide.
+All other hydra cells continually divide.
 It has been suggested that hydras do not undergo senescence, and, as such, are biologically immortal.
 In a four-year study, 3 cohorts of hydra did not show an increase in mortality with age.
 Since there is a correlation between the age of sexual maturity of an organism and its lifespan, and since hydras reach maturity in 5 to 10 days, the author of the study has argued that they should have started to undergo senescence and death of old age within four years, if they did have the property of senescence at all.

 Jellyfish and comb jellies

 Turritopsis dohrnii and Turritopsis nutricula, are small (5 mm) species of jellyfish that use transdifferentiation to replenish cells after sexual reproduction.
-This cycle can repeat indefinitely, potentially rendering it biologically immortal.
+This cycle can repeat indefinitely, potentially rendering them biologically immortal.
 These organisms originated in the Caribbean Sea, but have now spread around the world.
 Key molecular mechanisms of its rejuvenation appear to involve DNA replication and repair, and stem cell renewal, according to a comparative genomics study.